Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing: Conclusions and outlook

-Quantum computing seems promising for solving NP-hard transportation problems like railway dispatching as current technologies are insufficient to compute feasible results in a reasonable time.
-However, it is challenging to switch from conventional notation to the one demanded by quantum computers.
-Our paper is the first to present quadratic and higher-order unconstrained binary optimization representation for such a problem.
+As current classical technologies are insufficient to compute feasible results in a reasonable time, fully developed quantum annealing offers potential polynomial speed-ups for these problems.
+However, switching from the conventional notation to the one demanded by the quantum annealer is a challenge.
+Our paper is the first to present the quadratic and higher-order unconstrained binary optimization representation for the railway rescheduling problem concerning the determination of the order of trains on conflicted resources, rescheduling, and rerouting trains on single-, double- and multi-track lines and stations.

-We encoded selected components of the railway infrastructure (stations and lines between them).
-We also encoded traffic on single-track, double-track, and multi-track lines.
-Rerouting traffic within stations can be encoded the QUBO using time-indexed variables.
-The problem is ready to be implemented.
-Ising annealers (such as D-Wave machines or Fujitsu annealers) promise to solve NP-hard problems in a reasonable time.
-Further, we show theoretically that for dense trains, traffic QUBO implementation may be efficient compared to the linear solver.
-This is because, for linear solvers, the number of precedence variables rises rapidly with the number of trains to be compared.

-In the process of translating railway reality into a notation understood by quantum annealers, we achieved QUBO and HOBO representation.
-The next step is to check how such a model would behave on a real railway network in dispatching situations resulting from delays.
-In particular, curiosity arises around the question of how real quantum annealers or other Ising-based heuristics behave in solving real-life dispatching problems in relation to conventional methods.